garolion/IoT-Edge-Modules/README.md

         }
       }

+  * Finally update the certificate used by the module to authenticate against Mosquitto (CA.crt file in the folder /certs)

 - Simple Dashboard
 Visualize data that are received by the MQTT Client module and sent to Azure IoT Hub